Search

 This is a sequel to a previous post.
 However, one can technically read it without reading the previous post.

-to be the sumset of A and B.
+to be the sumset of $A$ and $B$.

 Similarly,